 In Fort Worth, ADUs are also permitted but the tiny houses must occupy at most 400 square feet.
 One need only to secure an ADU permit in person at the Town Hall.

-These are the top US states that are tiny house friendly and welcome living tiny.
+These are the top states in the United States that are tiny houses friendly.
 In this day and age, efficiency is key and the lesser restrictions of several states in the country allow homeowners to make the most out of a small land area.
-Truly, the tiny home movement has gained momentum as the tiny lifestyle has become more popular with individuals and families.
-Here’s to more states allowing tiny homes!
+Truly, tiny houses are the future!